samples_endpoint_base = 'https://www.holofooddata.org/api/samples'

 Objective 2: Find animal metadata for a specific sample

-• From the sample’s detail page, follow the link to the sample’s host animal SAMEA112905290
+SAMEA7025251in the main search box at the top of every page. - From the sample’s detail page, follow the link to the sample’s host animal

-• Open the Animal metadata section of the animal detail page.
+Animal metadatasection of the animal detail page. - Switch to the

 Objective 3: Find functional information for a sample in MGnify